Metallized pouches protect the trichome, metallic ink does not.

 - Store your sensitive materials and valuables in metallized pouches during outdoor activities.
 As long as these pouches have a zipper to remain closed, they will protect your phone, camera, food, and other items from the sun, water, and inclement weather while you’re rafting, hiking, or playing in the snow.

 - Make a dry-erase board.
-Our metallized Terpene Fresh pouches are easy to write on with permanent markers, and all you need is rubbing alcohol to clear your slate.
+Our metallized Rogue Pouches are easy to write on with permanent markers, and all you need is rubbing alcohol to clear your slate.
 Used 1lb bags with their larger surface area can be disassembled and then attached to a hard surface (like a piece of plywood) and used as a chore chart, brain map, or other noteworthy apparatus in your home or office.

 - Weave a basket, create decorative trinkets, even make your own disco ball.
 The high shine of metallized plastic film makes it perfect for fun craft projects and the options are as limitless as your imagination.